-4. Internal governance structure Name The internal governance structure of a LLP is governed by contract agreement between the partners.
-Name of the LLP to contain the word "Limited Liability partnership" or "LLP" as suffix. company to contain the 5.
-No. of members/partners Minimum - 2 members Maximum - No such limit on the members in the Act.
+- 3. 4.
+Internal governance structure Name The internal governance structure of a LLP is governed by contract agreement between the partners.
+Name of the LLP to contain the word The internal governance structure of a company is regulated by statute (i.e., Companies Act, 2013).
+Name of the public company to contain the "Limited Liability partnership" or "LLP" as suffix. word "limited" and Pvt.
+Co. to contain the word "Private limited" as suffix.
+5. No. of members/ partners Minimum - 2 members Maximum - No such limit on the members in the Act.
 The members of the LLP can be individuals/or body corporate through the nominees.
 Private company: Minimum - 2 members Maximum 200 members Public company: Minimum - 7 members Maximum - No such limit on the members.
 Members can be organizations, trusts, another business form or individuals.
 6. Liability of members/partners Liability of the partners is limited to the extent of agreed contribution except in case of willful fraud.
 Liability of a member is limited to the amount unpaid on the shares held by them.
-7. Management The business of the company is managed by the partners including the designated partners authorized in the agreement.
+7 7.
+Management The business of the company is managed by the partners including the designated partners authorized in the agreement.
 The affairs of the company are managed by board of directors elected by the shareholders.
 8. Minimum number of directors/ designated partners Minimum 2 designated partners.
 Pvt.
 Co. - 2 directors Public co. - 3 directors